DiveGearAdvice.comUpdated April 2026

 Browse All Guides

-## Quick Picks
+Quick Picks

 Best ForProductPriceWhy

-OverallApeks Black Ice~£475UK-designed, excellent trim
+OverallApeks Black Ice~£380UK-designed, excellent trim

-ComfortScubapro Hydros Pro~£600Body-moulding, great for shore diving
+ComfortScubapro Hydros Pro~£480Body-moulding, great for shore diving

-BudgetMares Rover Pro~£295Solid basics, integrated weights
+BudgetMares Rover Pro~£235Solid basics, integrated weights

-BeginnerCressi Solid Plus~£321Jacket style, surface stability
+BeginnerCressi Solid Plus~£255Jacket style, surface stability

 *Prices checked January 2026*

 Not sure which style suits you?
-Take our 60-second quiz →
+Take our 60-second quiz

-Why UK Diving Has Different BCD Needs
+Why Cold Water Diving Has Different BCD Needs

 Jacket vs Back-Inflate vs Wings

 Jacket BCDs wrap around your torso, providing surface flotation that keeps your head above water naturally.
-Easier for beginners and comfortable during long surface waits on UK boats.
+Easier for beginners and comfortable during long surface waits on dive boats.
 The trade-off is underwater trim: jacket BCDs can push you face-forward at depth.

 Wings are back-inflate systems designed for technical diving, often with backplates.
-Best trim, maximum flexibility, but higher learning curve.
-UK wreck and technical divers gravitate toward wings.
+Best trim, maximum flexibility, but higher learning curve. wreck and technical divers gravitate toward wings.

-Entry-Level Options (Around £250-400)
+Entry-Level Options (Around £200-400)

-### Cressi Solid Plus - Best for Beginners
+Cressi Solid Plus - Best for Beginners

-The Cressi Solid Plus provides solid basics with quick-release weight-lock system and durable Cordura fabric.
-Jacket style offers surface comfort for nervous beginners. *(Price when reviewed: ~£320 | Check price)*
+The Cressi Solid Plus gives you solid basics with a quick-release weight-lock system and durable Cordura fabric.
+Jacket style keeps nervous beginners head-up at the surface. *(Price when reviewed: ~£255 | View on Amazon)*

 Pros: Surface stability, intuitive controls, durable fabric Cons: Less streamlined than back-inflate

-Check Price on Amazon →
+Check Price on Amazon UK

-### Mares Rover Pro - Best Value
+Mares Rover Pro - Best Value

 The Mares Rover Pro steps up in durability and features.
-Decent lift capacity for UK requirements. *(Price when reviewed: ~£295 | Check price)*
+Decent lift capacity for cold water requirements. *(Price when reviewed: ~£235 | View on Amazon)*

 Pros: Excellent value, integrated weights, proven reliability Cons: Basic feature set

-Check Price on Amazon →
+Check Price on Amazon UK

-Mid-Range Excellence (Around £400-600)
+Mid-Range Excellence (Around £320-600)

-### Scubapro Hydros Pro - Best for Shore Diving
+Scubapro Hydros Pro - Best for Shore Diving

 Pros: Outstanding comfort, lightweight, modular upgrades Cons: Premium price, unusual appearance

-Check Price on Amazon →
+View on Amazon

-### Apeks Black Ice - Best Overall for UK
+Apeks Black Ice - Best Overall

-The Apeks Black Ice is designed by a British company for British conditions.
-Robust construction handles UK dive site abuse.
-Back-inflate design provides good trim.
-Popular choice in UK diving clubs. *(Price when reviewed: ~£475 | Check price)*
+The Apeks Black Ice is designed by a British company for cold water conditions.
+Robust construction handles dive site abuse.
+Back-inflate design gives excellent trim.
+Popular choice in dive clubs. *(Price when reviewed: ~£380 | View on Amazon)*

 Pros: UK-designed, excellent trim, corrosion resistant Cons: Requires technique at surface

-Check Price on Amazon →
+View on Amazon

-The Aqualung Axiom i3 offers innovative i3 inflation system for intuitive control.
-Good choice for divers wanting comfortable, feature-rich performance. *(Price when reviewed: ~£440 | Check price)*
+The Aqualung Axiom i3 has an unusual single-button inflation system that takes getting used to but becomes second nature quickly.
+Good choice for divers wanting comfortable, feature-rich performance. *(Price when reviewed: ~£350 | View on Amazon)*

 Pros: Intuitive controls, comfortable fit, reliable Cons: i3 system takes adjustment

-Check Price on Amazon →
+Check Price on Amazon UK

-Premium and Technical (Around £600+)
+Premium and Technical (Around £480+)

-### Scubapro Knighthawk - Premium Back-Inflate
+Scubapro Knighthawk - Premium Back-Inflate

-The Scubapro Knighthawk provides exceptional trim and lift for experienced UK divers. *(Price when reviewed: ~£550 | Check price)*
+The Scubapro Knighthawk delivers exceptional trim and lift for experienced cold water divers. *(Price when reviewed: ~£440 | View on Amazon)*

 Pros: Excellent buoyancy control, durable, premium materials Cons: Premium price, advanced users only

-Check Price on Amazon →
+Check Price on Amazon UK

 Integrated Weight Considerations